the-low-res-artist/rpgforge.docs/src/en/stable/user_manual/glossary/glossary.md

 ## RPG Power Forge terms
 Terms|definitions
 ---|---
-Collection | A file grouping multiple graphical elements to be either drop on the Scene or used to make prefabs.
+Collection | A file grouping multiple graphical elements to be either dropped on the Scene or used to make prefabs.
 ## General terms
 Terms|definitions
 ---|---
 Unity | A cross-platform game engine used for developing video games, including RPG games.
+Unity package | A unitypackage contains features to fit the various needs of your Unity project.
+In the case of RPG Power Forge, the package provides many tools and features to make RPG games easily !
 GameObject | A fundamental object in Unity representing characters, props, or items.
 Scene | A container holding game objects, assets, and settings for a game level.
 Prefab | A pre-made, reusable GameObject for efficient game development.